autodesk-forks/pyside-setup/PySide2_5.15_build_instructions_for_Maya.md

 This page describes how PySide2 was built for Maya.

 PySide2 shares the same requirements as Qt5.
-The same platforms, tools and compiler need to be used for both (see Qt 5.15.2 for Maya Build Instructions at https://github.com/autodesk-forks/pyside-setup/tree/adsk-contrib/maya/5.15.2/Qt5_5.15_build_instructions_for_Maya.md).
+The same platforms, tools and compiler need to be used for both (see Qt 5.15.2 for Maya Build Instructions at https://github.com/autodesk-forks/qt5/blob/adsk-contrib/maya/5.15.2/Qt5_5.15_build_instructions_for_Maya.md).

+Notes on external dependencies:

 For Maya versions with dual-python support, PySide2 must be built for Python 2 and Python 3.
 The same build steps apply for both Python versions by changing paths and version numbers.
 When building PySide2 on Windows and Linux, you must use Maya's customized Python artifacts.
-The Python 2 and Python 3 artifacts are available at https://www.autodesk.com/developer-network/platform-technologies/maya.
+The Python 2 and Python 3 artifacts are available with the releases at https://github.com/autodesk-forks/pyside-setup/releases.
 On Mac, Python 2 and 3 must be installed on your machine.

+For libclang, prebuilt versions of the artifact are available in the Downloads section of the Qt website at https://download.qt.io/development_releases/prebuilt/libclang/.
+The following versions of libclang were used to build PySide2 for Maya:
+- Windows: libclang-release_100-based-windows-vs2019_64.7z
+- Mac: libclang-release_70-based-mac.7z
+- Linux: libclang-release_70-based-linux-Rhel7.2-gcc5.3-x86_64.7z

 Build Scripts:<a name="build-scripts-links"></a>